Ashley Hemmings: Non-League

 Following his departure from Mansfield, Hemmings then joined Boston United and was Boston's top goalscorer for the 2017–18 season with 16 goals.
 He was voted by Boston fans as the club's player of the season.

 Hemmings signed for newly promoted National League club Salford City on 30 May 2018.
 He left less than two months later on 24 July 2018, signing for another National League club, AFC Fylde, on a two-year contract.
 He stated that he decided to move as he was more likely to play regularly at Fylde.
 In December 2018, he joined Altrincham on a one-month loan deal.
 He scored 2 goals in 5 appearances before returning to his parent club.

 Hemmings joined Kidderminster Harriers in October 2019 on an 18-month contract.
 In February 2021, he signed a new contract to keep him at the club for an additional season.
 After scoring two goals in the month, complete with a number of impressive performances, Hemmings was awarded the National League North Player of the Month award for October 2021.

 On 30 June 2025, Hemmings returned to Dagenham & Redbridge on a one-year deal for an undisclosed fee, now of the National League South.
+In December 2025, he returned to Kidderminster Harriers on an initial loan until the end of January 2026.